xands-cmd/WeatherAPI/README.md

 - If an existing city doesn't work on the search bar, and it shows "City not found.", it's probably on the API side considering I'm using a free version of openweatherAPI.

 Do let me know if there's any other issues to fix :)

+-- Credits to Ravinder Nain @nainmade for the icons.
+You can find more of his work from his linktree: https://linktr.ee/nainmade